 Green screen, also known as chroma key, is a special effects technique that lets you remove a chosen color from video clips and relate it with another video or image.
 Clipchamp lets you remove green, red, or blue colors.

-NOTE: For this tutorial, we will be using stock video from Clipchamp's extensive video stock library.
+For this tutorial, we will be using stock video from Clipchamp's stock library.
+Parts of the stock collection are not available in Clipchamp's work version yet and will get added there over time.

 Step 1.
 Add a green screen video onto the timeline